-You would think that URLs to your own books on eBook marketing sites would be easy to find so you can link to them from your website or blog, wouldn't you?
+You would think that URLs to your own books on eBook marketing sites would be easy to find so you can link to them from your website or blog, wouldn’t you?
 This is however not always true.
 Below is information that should help you to link to your eBook.

 If you search for your book on Amazon and go to your book listing you get a long URL that you don’t really need.
 The actual short links can be copied from the KDP Bookshelf, but if you need to build the URL automatically on your website using only the ASIN (Amazon ID) here is how to do it:

 This is what a standard Amazon URL looks like:

 www.amazon.com – URL of Amazon country

 B00GLNBJ8W – the Amazon ID/ASIN (can be seen on the KDP Bookshelf)

 France – www.amazon.fr